MadScrewdriver/qsketchmetric/docs/Introduction.rst

 QSketchMetric is a tool designed to interpret parametric DXF files and render them.
 Parametrizing of a DXF file happens through **QCAD Professional's** CAD software, which is a commercial software.
-The parametrized DXF file is then interpreted by QSketchMetric and rendered according to the provided variables.
+The parametrized DXF file is then interpreted by QSketchMetric and rendered according to the mathematical expressions.

 Why QSketchMetric?